MuViCo/MuViCo/documentation/https-setup.md

 - Pave the way for a production-ready setup with a real domain and SSL certificate
 - Add ~\$1–2/month in costs for the domain (while Free Tier lasts)

 The setup plays nicely with existing AWS services and needs minimal changes to application code.
 We keep our dev workflow intact.
-We just... gain HTTPS.
+We just... gain HTTPS and a cool domain.